SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 * ``if``-``else``, and
 * ``switch``

 The ``if``-``else`` statement is typically used to consider simple conditions with only a few possible outcomes.
-The ``switch`` statement is better suited to more complex conditions with multiple possible permutations.
+The ``switch`` statement is better suited to more complex conditions with multiple possible permutations, and / or situations where pattern-matching can help to select an appropriate code branch to execute.

 .. _ControlFlow_IfElse: